galaxyproject/gxadmin/docs/README.query.md

     [ 137.713,  150.223) n=970
     [ 150.223,  162.733) n=746

+Multiple metrics can be specified by separating them with a comma.

 The optional 'last' argument can be used to limit the number of most recent jobs that will be checked.
 The default is all jobs.
 Note that this can return zero results if your most recent jobs have not